habroland/LTSpice/BuckConverter/README.md

 <img src="Buck.png" width="1000" />
 </p>

 In the figure you see the steady state operation of the buck converter.
 The current oscillates around 0 A, and the voltage around 22.5 V for an input of Vcc=50 V and a duty cycle of D=1/2.
-Note that this simulation differs from the ideal calculations:
+Note that:

 * The steady state voltage is lower than the expected Vcc * D
 * The voltage and the current are dephased, instead of in-phase

-You will have to download the files and set the correct path for the buck file to find the switch.
+You will have to download the LTSpice files and set the correct path for the buck file to find the switch.
 If you want to make it on your own:
 * The simulation contains a homemade SPDT switch which I made following [these instructions](https://forum.digikey.com/t/making-switches-in-ltspice-circuit-configurations/3285).
 * Note that the voltage-controlled switch "SW" component in LTSpice needs to be configured with a one-liner to let the run know what are the switching parameters as described [here](https://www.analog.com/en/technical-articles/ltspiceiv-voltage-controlled-switches.html)